yt-project/yt/doc/source/analyzing/time_series_analysis.rst

 This will create a new time series, populated with all datasets that match the pattern "DD" followed by four digits.
 This object, here called ``ts``, can now be analyzed in bulk.
-Alternately, you can specify an already formatted list of filenames directly to the `DatasetSeries` initializer:
+Alternately, you can specify an already formatted list of filenames directly to the :class:`~yt.data_objects.time_series.DatasetSeries`
+initializer:

 .. code-block:: python